 Not everyone can have the privilege, even short term, of living in a foreign country and having its culture touch their heart.
 Grains of Gold is my way of bringing to you a sample of the richness of life in Sierra Leone as gleaned from my journals thereby enabling you to enter into my lessons.
 This is a tapestry woven of life’s events; some of the threads will be light and humorous; some will be dark and harsh but when combined it will create a cultural collage of the people we are so privileged to love and serve.

-Come join me in a journey of the soul as together we gather Grains of Gold.
+Come join me in a journey of the soul as together we gather Fragments of Gold.